This industry information page is exclusively for members of the Freeranger Club.

 If you need any further information about free range farming, accreditation systems or any aspect of the egg industry in Australia please email us or send a query through our Contact Us page.
 When you decide to set up a free range egg farm, take the time to plan it properly.
 Find out the zoning of the land and talk to your local Council planning department about their requirements.
 It’s also worth contacting the State Department of Agriculture.
 You can find on-line resources in most states.
-In Victoria, contact: http://agriculture.vic.gov.au/agriculture/farm-management/business-management/permits/guidelines-for-rural-planning-applications.
 Once that is sorted, talk to your Council Environmental Health Department about any specific requirements they have before you get underway.
+Our eBook on setting up a free range farm will help you to avoid any pitfalls.

 Unfair competition for genuine free range egg producers